richard0000/biah_geocode_clinics_python/README.md

 Note: The program expects the input file to have the same headings as the US Clinic Data file standard.
 It will not work otherwise.

-There are two versions of the program; one for ANSII encoded files and one for UTF-16 encoded files (has foreign letters).
+There are two versions of the program; one for ASCII encoded files and one for UTF-16 encoded files (has foreign letters).
 In order to retain the special characters when converting to a CSV file from a XLSX file for files with foreign characters, you must do the following: